Anti-miscegenation laws: Pre-Islamic Iberia

 After the fall of the Western Roman Empire in the late 5th century, the Visigoths established the Visigothic Kingdom in Iberia, ruling the peninsula as a dominant minority.
 The Visigoths were subjected to their own legal code, and were forbidden from intermarrying with indigenous Iberians.
 This law was abolished in the end of the 6th century however, and by that time so many intermarriages had occurred that any reality of a biologically-linked Visigothic identity were "visibly crumbling", in the words of Gavin Langmuir.
 The Visigothic nobles and princes married Hispano-Romans and converted to Nicean Christianity, and the connection between Visigoths, their religion and royal authority became obscure.

 England

 To prevent the English and Norman settlers from integrating into Gaelic Ireland, the Parliament passed the Statutes of Kilkenny in 1366.
 The statutes decreed that intermarriage between the English/Normans and the native Irish was forbidden.
-Although these acts were intended to cover all of the English/Normans in Ireland they in practice were limited in area to the the Pale largely due to lack of resources and control in the areas outside of it to fully implement them.
+Although these acts were intended to cover all of the English/Normans in Ireland they in practice were limited in area to the Pale largely due to lack of resources and control in the areas outside of it to fully implement them.
 Despite England's attempts at preventing it families of English/Norman origin like the Burkes and FitzGeralds did become fully Gaelicized and were said to have become "More Irish than the Irish themselves" by the new English soldiers and settlers of the Tudor Conquest and Plantations of Ireland.